-Main activity: Students create a fun, lively and creative advertisement to tell other young people about the role.
-It should show the research students have completed and explain any experience or qualifications the role requires.
+Main activity: Students create a fun, creative and unique advertisement to tell other young people about the role.
+It should show the research students have completed and explain any skills, experience or qualifications the role requires.
+The winning entry will be displayed publicly this year and shown online on our new website.